-MECHANICAL SYSTEMS
+CHAPTER 28 MECHANICAL SYSTEMS

 2801.1 Scope.
-Revise the section as follows:
+This section shall be revised to read as follows:

 2801.1 Scope.
 Mechanical appliances, equipment and systems shall be constructed, installed and maintained in accordance with the California Mechanical Code, as adopted and amended by the Port of San Francisco Commission through the Port of San Francisco Mechanical Code.
 Masonry chimneys, fireplaces and barbecues shall comply with the Port of San Francisco Mechanical Code and Chapter 21 of this code.